ppy/osu-wiki/wiki/osu!_wiki_Contribution_Guide/en.md

 ### Reviews

 Once you have created your pull request, other osu! wiki editors may review your changes to help catch some mistakes you may have missed. **You will need to keep up with these reviews,** otherwise your pull request may be marked for closure!
-If you want someone to review your pull request, you can ask other osu! wiki editors in the [osu!dev Discord chat](https://discord.gg/ppy) or in the GitHub comments.
+If you want someone to review your pull request, you can ask other osu! wiki editors in the [osu!dev Discord](https://discord.gg/ppy) (`#osu-wiki` channel) or in the GitHub comments.

 ### Merging

 For your changes to become appear live on the osu! wiki, your pull request has to be merged.
-Once your pull request has been reviewed and approved, you can either use the commenting section in GitHub to ask someone to merge it or do the same in the [osu!dev Discord chat](https://discord.gg/ppy).
+Once your pull request has been reviewed and approved, you can either use the commenting section in GitHub to ask someone to merge it or do the same in the [osu!dev Discord](https://discord.gg/ppy) (`#osu-wiki` channel).
 Once it is merged, your changes will take up to five hours to appear live on the osu! wiki.